Gustavo Chacín: Toronto Blue Jays

 Chacín finished his 2006 season 9–4 with a 5.05 ERA.
 He opened the 2007 season with Toronto, but was sent down to the minors by the end of April.

-In 2008, Chacín spent the entire season with Toronto's Single-A affiliate Dunedin Blue Jays.
+In 2008, Chacín spent the entire season with Toronto's Single–A affiliate Dunedin Blue Jays.
 He finished the 2008 campaign at Dunedin with a 1-7 won-loss record, and a 7.88 ERA, and was granted free agency by the Blue Jays at the conclusion of the season.

-Washington Nationals & Philadelphia Phillies
+Philadelphia Phillies

-Chacin signed a minor league contract with the Washington Nationals on December 23, 2008, but was released by that club at the conclusion of spring training.
-Only a few days later, Chacin signed a minor league contract with the Philadelphia Phillies.
-He split the 2009 season between the Lehigh Valley IronPigs, the Phillies' Triple-A affiliate, and their double-A affiliate in Reading, Pennsylvania, compiling a 9–5 record overall.
+Chacín signed a minor league contract with the Washington Nationals on December 23, 2008, but was released by that club at the conclusion of spring training.
+Only a few days later, Chacín signed a minor league contract with the Philadelphia Phillies organization He split the 2009 season between the Lehigh Valley IronPigs, the Phillies' Triple–A affiliate, and the Double–A Reading Fightin Phils, compiling a cumulative 9–4 record and 3.20 ERA with 62 strikeouts across 106 2/3 innings pitched.

 Houston Astros

-Chacin was signed to a minor league contract by the Houston Astros on December 14, 2009.
+Chacin was signed to a minor-league contract by the Houston Astros on December 14, 2009.
 He also received an invitation to spring training.

-On May 3, 2010, the Astros purchased the contract of Chacin from their Class AAA affiliate Round Rock Express of the Pacific Coast League.
+On May 3, 2010, the Astros purchased the contract of Chacin from the Triple–A Round Rock Express of the Pacific Coast League.
 Previously, Chacin had been exclusively a starter in the majors; with Houston, he was used exclusively as a relief pitcher.

-Chacín had his first major league hit in a game against the Washington Nationals on the May 31, 2010, a solo home run off Nationals starter Luis Atilano.
-It was his first major league plate appearance in almost five years.
+Chacín had his only major-league hit in a game against the Washington Nationals on the May 31, 2010, a solo home run off Nationals starter Luis Atilano.
+It was Chacín's first major-league plate appearance in almost five years.
+It also proved to be the final at bat of his major-league career.

 Chacin made 44 appearances for the Astros in 2010, all in relief.
-He went 2-2, with one save, and an ERA of 4.70.
+He went 2–2, with one save, and an ERA of 4.70.
 He did not make the 2011 club, however, and was sent down to the Triple-A Oklahoma City RedHawks.
 After going 3–6 with a 5.13 ERA, he was released by the Astros organization on July 14, 2011.